OWASP/abap-code-scanner/README.md

 # ABAP Code Scanner

-🚀 New Generation Released!
+## 🚀 **New Generation Released!**

-We are thrilled to announce the next generation of the ABAP Code Scanner, featuring enhanced capabilities and better performance for identifying security vulnerabilities, coding errors, and potential performance issues in your ABAP (Advanced Business Application Programming) code.
+We are thrilled to announce the **next generation** of the **ABAP Code Scanner**, featuring enhanced capabilities and better performance for identifying security vulnerabilities, coding errors, and potential performance issues in your ABAP (Advanced Business Application Programming) code.
 This version is a major upgrade that provides deeper analysis and more accurate results.
 Get started now and elevate your code security with the latest improvements.

-For more details and to use the tool directly, visit the official ABAP Code Scanner page.
+For more details and to use the tool directly, visit the official [ABAP Code Scanner page](https://redrays.io/abap-scanner/).

 ## Overview